Control of valence-electron motion in Xe cations using the stimulated-Raman-adiabatic-passage technique: Generalized f-STIRAP

-It is interesting to note that the populations of the adiabatic states, shown in panel~(c) of Fig.~\ref{fig:APPROX}, initially differ quite significantly between the analytic and fitted pulse cases.
+It is interesting to note that the populations of the adiabatic states, shown in Fig.~\ref{fig:APPROX}(c), initially differ quite significantly between the analytic and fitted pulse cases.
 However, as time progresses, the evolution closely follows the analytical trajectory, and the adiabatic state $\ket{\psi_0(t)}$ becomes dominant.
+The small residual contributions of the other adiabatic states to the wave packet give rise to the oscillations in the field-free states mentioned in the previous paragraph.
 The initial discrepancy between the two approaches has little impact on the overall population transfer, as it occurs when the field intensity is still low and the system is only weakly influenced by the interaction.
-Another way to illustrate this situation is to consider the angle $\Theta(t)$, depicted in panel~(d) of Fig.~\ref{fig:APPROX}, which quantifies the required relations between the pump and Stokes pulses.
+Another way to illustrate this situation is to consider the angle $\Theta(t)$, depicted in Fig.~\ref{fig:APPROX}(d), which quantifies the required relations between the pump and Stokes pulses.
 As can be seen, although these angles initially differ between the analytic and fitted pulse cases, they start to evolve similarly over time and eventually become nearly identical.
 Accordingly, when the field intensity raises, the system's response to the fitted Gaussian pulse does not deviate substantially from that to the analytical pulses.
 This rather small modification in the response and the final populations speaks to the robustness of the adiabatic path followed in STIRAP, which is still followed even with our generalized method.